C-Tran (Washington): Service

 C-Tran operates seven days a week.
 Sunday and holiday services are reduced, with trips to and from Portland being less frequent, and some express and limited routes may not run.
 Local service starts at about 6:15 am and ends about midnight.
 Weekday express and limited service to Portland begins at 5:20 am with the last trip to Vancouver at 7 pm.
 On weekends, there is no service to Portland excluding the 60 (Delta Park Limited) to Delta Park/Vanport MAX Station and Jantzen Beach and the 65 (Parkrose Limited) to Parkrose/Sumner Transit Center.
 Weekend service on route 60 starts at about 6:30 am and the last trip from Delta Park/Vanport departs at midnight.
 Weekend service on route 65 starts at about 8:30 am with the last trip to Vancouver departing at about 6:40 pm.
-The Connector, a dial-a-ride service, runs from 5:30 am to 7:30 pm on weekdays.
+The Current (formerly known as the Connector), a dial-a-ride service, runs from 5:30 am to 7:00 pm on weekdays.

-C-Tran operates 17 local routes along with "C-Van" paratransit and The Connector, a dial-a-ride service.
+C-Tran operates 17 local routes along with "C-Van" paratransit and the Current, a dial-a-ride service.
 Most routes can be expected to run every 15 to 70 minutes.
-The most-used routes are The Vine and the 37 (Mill Plain/Fisher's).
+The most-used routes are The Vine and the 71 (Highway 99).

-C-Tran operates seven express routes to the Portland Transit Mall.
+C-Tran operates three express routes to the Portland Transit Mall.
 A ride on all these buses require an express fare, and transfers issued on these routes are valid for travel on all C-Tran and TriMet routes.
-In addition, C-Tran operates four limited-stop routes; the 41 serves Fisher's Landing Transit Center and Downtown Vancouver, the 47 and 60 serve TriMet's Delta Park/Vanport MAX Station, and the 65 connects to TriMet's Parkrose/Sumner Transit Center.
-Except for the 41, a regional fare is required on these routes, which are valid for transferring to TriMet services.
+In addition, C-Tran operates three limited-stop routes; the 41 serves Fisher's Landing Transit Center and Downtown Vancouver.
+Route 60 serves TriMet's Delta Park/Vanport MAX Station, while route 65 connects to TriMet's Parkrose/Sumner Transit Center.